J-PCode/CentriaCybersecurityCourse2025/BookingSystem/Phase1/Part2/test_report.md

 Task is to identify as many anomalies and vulnerabilities as possible and categorize findings.

-This is part 2 of phase1 meaning i am testing second version of website.
+This is Phase 1 / Part 2 testing of the Booking System.
+The goal is to retest the five most critical findings from Part 1 and verify whether they were fixed in the updated version of the application.

 **Scope:**
 - Tested components:  user registration